reactjs/react.dev/content/docs/hooks-reference.md

 Returns a [memoized](https://en.wikipedia.org/wiki/Memoization) callback.

-Pass an inline callback and an array of inputs. `useCallback` will return a memoized version of the callback that only changes if one of the inputs has changed.
+Pass an inline callback and an array of dependencies. `useCallback` will return a memoized version of the callback that only changes if one of the dependencies has changed.
 This is useful when passing callbacks to optimized child components that rely on reference equality to prevent unnecessary renders (e.g. `shouldComponentUpdate`).

-`useCallback(fn, inputs)` is equivalent to `useMemo(() => fn, inputs)`.
+`useCallback(fn, dependencies)` is equivalent to `useMemo(() => fn, dependencies)`.

 > Note
 >
-> The array of inputs is not passed as arguments to the callback.
-Conceptually, though, that's what they represent: every value referenced inside the callback should also appear in the inputs array.
+> The array of dependencies is not passed as arguments to the callback.
+Conceptually, though, that's what they represent: every value referenced inside the callback should also appear in the dependencies array.
 In the future, a sufficiently advanced compiler could create this array automatically.

 ### `useMemo`